At Beacon Payments, we believe in transparency—and that’s why we often recommend interchange-plus pricing.

 - Anyone tired of confusing, opaque statements

-While flat rate pricing may look simple on the surface, interchange-plus pricing often results in significant savings over time—especially for businesses that process a moderate to high volume of card transactions.
+While flat rate pricing may look simple on the surface, interchange-plus pricing often results in significant savings over time.
+Especially for businesses that process a moderate to high volume of card transactions.

 Want to see how much you could save with interchange-plus pricing?

-Send us your current merchant statement, and a Beacon Payments specialist will review it for free—no obligation, just honest insights.
+Send us your current merchant statement, and a Beacon Payments specialist will review it for free.
+No obligation, just honest insights.